 - Adherence to all federal, state, and city rules for lobbying and political activity

 - Visible communication that you are a project of Community Partners on all public materials such as web sites and brochures

 Still have questions?
 Make sure to review our comprehensive FAQ.

-Pre-applications are accepted year-round and proposals are accepted on the first of each month.
-While accepted, no pre-applications or proposals are reviewed during the month of December.
+Proposals are accepted on the first of each month by 5 p.m.
+(PDT).
+While accepted, no proposals are reviewed during the month of December.

 Ready to Move Forward?